Congratulations, you’ve bought a property! What’s next?

 Don’t worry, we’ve put together this handy checklist to make sure that nothing gets missed.

-• Send your approved mortgage application to your lawyer
+• Send your approved mortgage application to your lawyer.

-• If buying a condo, call the management office to book an elevator for moving day
+• If buying a condo, call the management office to book an elevator for moving day.

-• If you’re a tenant, notify your landlord of your move out date and give them required notice (this is typically 60 days but can vary)
+• If you’re a tenant, notify your landlord of your move out date and give them required notice (this is typically 60 days but can vary).

-• Ask your insurance agent to draw up a “binder letter” before closing showing the name of your insurance company, the amount of coverage, it’s expiration date, and the name of any lenders in the loss payable clause.
+• Ask your insurance agent to draw up a “binder letter” before closing showing the name of your insurance company, the amount of coverage, its expiration date, and the name of any lenders in the loss payable clause.
 Coverage should be for the full insurable value of the building only (not the land) on a replacement cost basis.
 Don’t have an insurance agent?
-Click here for our list of recommended home insurance companies
+Click here for our list of recommended home insurance companies.

 • Arrange for your move as early as possible.
-If you’re doing the packing yourself, get more boxes than you think you’ll need, and plan for extra time
+If you’re doing the packing yourself, get more boxes than you think you’ll need, and plan for extra time.

 • Arrange to review and sign all closing documents with your lawyer a few days before closing.
-At that time, you should also deliver the necessary funds for closing
+At that time, you should also deliver the necessary funds for closing.
+The funds should be certified and made payable to your lawyer/notary in trust.

 After Closing Checklist